maryctucker/RstatFiddle/README.md

 # fiddleR
-An interactive R coding environment creates for an undergraduate introductory statistics course
+An interactive R coding environment created as a teaching tool for an undergraduate introductory statistics course